cue-3/re-cue/scripts/README.md

 The `reverse-engineer.sh` script analyzes existing codebases to automatically generate comprehensive documentation and API contracts.
 This script can be used independently or through GitHub Copilot integration for any project that needs reverse engineering capabilities.

+## Disclaimer

+**This script is provided "as is" without warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
+No warranties are made or to be inferred regarding the accuracy, completeness, reliability, or suitability of this software for any purpose.
+Use at your own risk.**

 ## Overview

 The script discovers and analyzes: